mayrajeo/lulc_ml/README.md

 13. Activation map for Water vegetation
 14. Activation map for Water bodies

-Classwise F1-scores compared to CLC2018 labels for Kaakonkulma region vary between over 0.85 (Fields and water bodies) to 0.12 for grasslands.
+Classwise F1-scores compared to CLC2018 labels for Kaakonkulma region vary between more than 0.85 (Fields and water bodies) to 0.12 for grasslands.
 Micro average for F1-scores is 0.7 and macro is 0.58, so there is still much to improve.
 Keep in mind though, that CLC2018 labels are not 100% accurate, but rather only 70-80% accurate.
+This version has not been tested with CLC Level 1 labels, but based on results from master's thesis that level is expected to have overall accuracy of around 92%.

+Output has the same geotransform and projection than input file containing spectral indices.

 Example classifications are from this area (image from ESA, processed by SYKE):